About Us!

 How do I get my fish home?

-What is included and what are my extra costs?
+What is included in the package price, and what are my extra costs?

 Our package price includes all meals, lodge accommodations, round-trip transportation from Ketchikan to the lodge, fully guided saltwater fishing, bait/tackle, use of rain gear/boots, and professionally processed and packaged fish for travel home as checked luggage.
-Not included is tax, fishing license, gratuities, and store/bar purchases.
+Not included is tax, fishing license, optional flyout excursions, gratuities, and store/bar purchases.